PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 * `CAP_DNSSEC`     Backend implements :ref:`backend-dnssec`.
 * `CAP_LIST`       Backend implements `list`, for AXFR or `pdnsutil list-zone`

-.. cpp:function:: void DNSBackend::lookup(const QType &qtype, const string &qdomain, domainid_t zoneId=UnknownDomainID, DNSPacket *pkt=nullptr)
+.. cpp:function:: void DNSBackend::lookup(const QType &qtype, const string &qdomain, domainid_t zoneId, DNSPacket *pkt=nullptr)

   This function is used to initiate a straight lookup for a record of name 'qdomain' and type 'qtype'.
 A QType can be converted into an integer by